 Best Hostel in Downtown: Nomads Hotel

-- Rooftop pool with huge bar for sunset
+- Rooftop pool with a huge bar for sunset

 - Across the road from Taqueria Coapenitos - my favorite taco joint in Cancun